WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 ### Partial quoting `"` and full quoting `'`

-Both are ways preserve a string from interpretation.
+Both are ways to preserve a string from interpretation.
 The full quoting being a stronger form of quoting.
-An argument enclosed in double quotes presents itself as a single word, even if it contains whitespace separators.
+An argument enclosed in double-quotes presents itself as a single word, even if it contains whitespace separators.
 Single quotes `'` operate similarly to double quotes, but do not permit referencing variables, since the special meaning of $ is turned off.
 Consider this example (example3.sh)